-No, a student does not have to wait for final grades to be posted at my current school before applying for admission.
-In fact, it is recommended that a transfer student apply to USF two semesters before they intend to enroll.
-Then you can send us a college transcript as it stands at that time and order a final transcript once all grades are posted.
-All transcripts from all institutions attended are required for admissions.
+No, students do not have to wait for final grades to be posted at their current school before applying for admission.
+In fact, it is recommended that transfer students apply to USF two semesters before they intend to enroll.
+Then they can submit a college transcript as it stands at that time and order a final transcript once all grades are posted.
+All transcripts from all institutions attended are required for admission.

 When is the best time to transfer?

 The best time to transfer can differ depending on each student.
-Before making the decision, a student should consult their current institutions advisor and a major advisor at USF.
-In general, the best time for a student to transfer to USF is after their Associate of Arts degree is complete.
+Before making the decision, students should consult an advisor from their current institution and a major advisor at USF.
+In general, the best time for students to transfer to USF is after their Associate of Arts degree is complete.

 Are there different admission requirements for transfer students?

-Yes.
-If the student is a lower-level applicant (with less than 60 credits) or an upper-level applicant (with 60 or more credits) the requirements for admission will be different.
+Yes, the requirements for admission are different depending on whether the student is a lower-level transfer applicant (with 12-29 credits), a mid-level transfer applicant (with 30-59 credits), or an upper-level transfer applicant (with 60 or more credits).
 They will also be different for a student transferring with an Associate of Arts degree or without.
-Please see our types of transfer student page for explanations.
-Please visit the USF Admissions website and click on the tab for transfer students to find out the different admissions requirements.
+Please see our Transfer Admissions Types page and the USF transfer admissions website for more information.

 How do I apply to USF?